wikkii/raspluonto/README.md

 ![alt text](https://github.com/wikkii/raspluonto/blob/master/Pictures/NuotiovahtiNewSmall.jpg "Prototype")

 One of the key features is to respect peoples privacy, so our prototype will not collect any data that can be linked to any specific person.
-After all in these days everything is somewhat connected to the internet and there are a lot of talk about peoples privacy.
+After all, in these days everything is somewhat connected to the internet and there are a lot of talk about peoples privacy.

 ---